0x1D-1983/book-api/README.md

 # BookApi

 A simple .NET 8 Web API for managing a book collection with PostgreSQL/TimescaleDB as the database.
+This API was designed to work seamlessly as a backend for the [Book API MCP Server](https://github.com/0x1D-1983/book-api-mcp-server), which provides a standardized Model Context Protocol (MCP) interface for advanced clients and AI assistants.
+Integrating with the MCP server enables intelligent tools to manage and query your book collection via standardized protocol calls.

 ## Features